 Have a blessed week!

-The St Gregory Nursery School is off to another great year with over 135 new and returning students ages 2-4 enrolled in the morning and afternoon sessions.
-Our 16 great teachers have worked very hard to provide their students with a fun and stimulating school year.
+The St Gregory Nursery School is off to another great year with over 75 new and returning students ages 2-4 enrolled in the morning session.
+Our 12 great teachers have worked very hard to provide their students with a fun and stimulating school year.